MeerMusik/LinuxScripts/README.md

 Static Builds: For Compatibility Reasons, Static Builds are the usual weird Linux Mix:

 1. Executables are: ELF 32 / 64 -bit LSB pie executables, dynamically linked
-2. Static Libraries are normal Static Libraries
+2. Static Libraries are are the usual "Fake"-Static Libraries

 Should Linux reach Maturity in my Lifetime, I will turn Static Builds into real Static Builds.